-Leave for Religious Festivals, Extended Leave and Time for Religious Observance
+11 Leave for Religious Festivals, Extended Leave and Time for Religious Observance

-All staff are required to work in accordance with their contract, regardless of their belief or non-belief.
-Students are also required to follow the requirements of their course of study and attend the necessary lectures, tutorials, etc.

-Staff are entitled to take annual paid leave to participate in their religious celebrations, festivals or ceremonies.
+- 11.1 All employees are required to work in accordance with their contract, regardless of their belief or non-belief.
+Students are also required to follow the requirements of their course of study and attend the necessary lectures, tutorials, etc. - Employees are entitled to take annual paid leave to participate in their religious celebrations, festivals or ceremonies.
 Requests for such leave should be made a reasonable time in advance so that line managers can consider all requests in the light of workloads and the effect that any absence will have on the service.
-Time off can normally be accommodated using annual leave, time off in lieu or exceptionally, unpaid leave.

-Requests for extended leave on religious grounds will also be considered sympathetically.
+Time off can normally be accommodated using annual leave, time off in lieu or in exceptional circumstances unpaid leave. - 11.3 Requests for extended leave on religious grounds will also be considered sympathetically.
 This may be necessary in order to go on a pilgrimage or to attend ceremonies related to births, weddings or deaths of relatives abroad.
-If the leave extends beyond the annual holiday entitlement, the excess days will be treated as unpaid leave.

-Students wishing to be absent for similar reasons should discuss the implications with their tutor so that a reasonable arrangement can be made.
-Missed learning opportunities resulting from participation in religious festivals must be made up by the student, with any reasonable support from tutors as necessary.

-Staff and students may also wish to take time during the working day for religious observance.
+If the leave extends beyond the annual holiday entitlement, the excess days will be treated as unpaid leave. - 11.4 Students wishing to be absent for similar reasons should discuss the implications with their tutor so that a reasonable arrangement can be made.
+Missed learning opportunities resulting from participation in religious festivals must be made up by the student, with any reasonable support from tutors as necessary. - 11.5 Employees and students may also wish to take time during the working day for religious observance.
 This may involve time for private prayer or to attend religious services such as a Mass or Communion Service.
-This should normally pose no problems on weekdays although it might be problematic if staff have to work on Sundays.
-A reasonable arrangement can usually be made if the issue is discussed with the line manager.

-The College recognises that alone amongst faith groups, the Islamic faith requires prayers at specific times and in certain conditions.
+This should normally pose no problems on weekdays although it might be problematic if employees have to work on Sundays.
+A reasonable arrangement can usually be made if the issue is discussed with the line manager. - 11.6 The College recognises that alone amongst faith groups, the Islamic faith requires prayers at specific times and in certain conditions.
 Managers and tutors should be sensitive to these issues and deal reasonably with any requests by staff or students.
 Some of these prayers take the same time as a short coffee break and one of the breaks tends to fall within the lunch break so it should normally be possible to accommodate such needs.

-Quiet Room Facilities
+12 Quiet Room Facilities

-The College has quiet rooms at both campuses.
+12.1 The College provides quiet rooms at both campuses.
 These are non-segregated spaces available for individual quiet prayer, reflection or meditation by men or women.
 They are unsuitable for group prayer, although requests to book other rooms for group prayer will be considered in a sensitive and reasonable manner.
-Staff and students using the rooms should be sensitive to the needs of other users.
+Employees and students using the rooms should be sensitive to the needs of other users.

-Religious Societies
+13 Religious Societies

-Religious societies affiliated to the Students' Union are free to operate within the general policy and guidelines of the College.
+13.1 Religious societies affiliated to the Students' Union are free to operate within the general policy and guidelines of the College.
 They may operate as necessary within the best interests of their members but without detriment to the needs of other staff and students.
 Societies are free to invite speakers from religious communities outside the College, although the programmes for all such events must be passed to the College Chaplain in advance for approval.
-Freedom of speech is an important principal at the College.
+Freedom of speech is an important principle at the College.

-Titles
+14 Titles

-Recognised or ordained ministers or leaders of religious communities may have particular titles or designation, e.g. Imam, Rabbi, Reverend.
-Staff or students who have such titles should indicate if they wish the title to be used in all correspondence with the College and on staff or student directories, the College website etc.
+14.1 Recognised or ordained ministers or leaders of religious communities may have particular titles or designation, e.g. Imam, Rabbi, Reverend.
+Employees or students who have such titles should indicate if they wish the title to be used in all correspondence with the College and on staff or student directories, the College website etc.

-Working with Colleagues
+15 Working with Colleagues